-The expected loss rates for non-specific accounts are based on the payment profiles of sales over a period of 12 months starting 1 May 2020 and ending on 30 April 2021 and the corresponding historical credit losses experienced within this period.
+The expected loss rates for non-specific accounts are based on the payment profiles of sales over a period of 12 months starting 1 May 2021 and ending on 30 April 2022 and the corresponding historical credit losses experienced within this period.
+There has been no change in the estimation technique or significant assumptions in the current year.